paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.1.3.
 Assertion Requirements

-In order to be valid at AAL 1, authentication assertions SHALL meet the requirements of Assertion Level 1 as defined in SP 800-63C.
+In order to be valid at AAL 1, authentication assertions SHALL meet the requirements defined in SP 800-63C.

 ####4.1.4.
 Reauthentication

 At AAL 1, authentication of the subscriber SHALL be repeated at least once per 24 hours, regardless of user activity.
-Reauthentication of the subscriber SHALL be repeated following a period of at least 2 hours of user inactivity.
+Reauthentication of the subscriber SHALL be repeated following no more than 2 hours of user inactivity.
 It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.

 ###4.2.
 Authenticator Assurance Level 2